 I recently embarked on a solo camping trip at Wilgus State Park, here in Vermont.
 It rained for much of the trip, and I was stuck inside my tent with a pile of books.
-This wasn’t a problem.
+If you know me, you also know this wasn’t much of a problem.
 On the contrary — I was delighted.
 I’ve been been doing some serious researching in my spare time, and for this trip, I was outfitted with books about Vermont and that’s it.
 Many of the books were from my home collection, but plenty of others were new to me, picked up at the Northshire Bookstore on a cold, winter day.

 My Favorite Books about Vermont